The First Montana Volunteer Infantry and

 The front has the inscription “FIRST TO RESPOND TO THEIR COUNTRY’S CALL 1898 CAMPANAS DE FILIPINO 1899” and shows Liberty sitting on a throne with the eagle and federal shield at her side as she places laurels on the brow of a returning soldier.
 The sun is setting across the sea with land and palm trees in the background.

 The back has the inscription “FIRST MONTANA U.S. VOLS.
-SECOND DIVISION EIGHTH ARMY CORPS” and shows a sunset or a glow coming from a mountain top, waterfalls and a river, a plow, pick and shovel.
+SECOND DIVISION EIGHTH ARMY CORPS” and shows The text surrounds the seal of the state on Montana with a miner’s pick and plow in the foreground and the Great Falls on the Missouri River in the background.
 A ribbon at the bottom with “ORO PLATA”

 Bibliography: